Stardust (1974 film): Cast

-Ray Winstone is seen briefly as an uncredited extra in an early club performance scene in his first movie appearance.
+Ray Winstone is seen briefly as an uncredited extra in an early club performance scene in his first film appearance.

 Production

 Development

 Screenwriter Ray Connolly, who developed both That'll Be the Day and Stardust with producer David Puttnam, wrote about the making of Stardust in 2017.

 Connolly said he and Puttnam were thinking about a sequel to That'll Be the Day even before the latter film was released, and they went on holiday to Italy to plan it.
 "This time we knew we were going to make a film about rock," wrote Connolly.
 "It was the story of young Britain in the Sixties."

 Puttnam wanted to set the story in the early sixties while Connolly wanted it to go until the seventies.
 They compromised and the story encompassed the whole sixties.

 The film originally had the title of Sooner or Later.

 That'll Be the Day was directed by Claude Whatham but he and Puttnam clashed during filming so it was decided to get a new director.
 The film was offered to Alan Parker who had worked with Puttnam in advertising but Parker decided to make The Evacuees instead.
 The job went to Michael Apted who had been the first choice to direct That'll Be the Day and had recently begun work in features with Triple Echo.